Rishthegreat/Notes/School/Great Depression.md

 #### Culture and Life During the Depression
 - There were many images taken during the Great Depression
 	- Dust Bowl
+		- Farmers did not rotate the crops well
+		- Top soil disappeared slowly
+		- Then droughts happened which made the soil very dry
+		- Then storms and
 	- People lining up to get their money from failing banks - people panicking
 	- Poorly built housing, called Hoovervilles
 	- -